conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 <br>

-### From CISCO Introduction to Cybersecurity Course

-_What do cybercrmiinals want from me?_
+## _What do cybercrmiinals want from me?_
 Cybercriminals can use your sensitive personal information to identify and impersonate you, infringing on your privacy and potentially causing serious damage to your reputation.

-- Every time we collect or share personal data, we should consider our security.
+> - Every time we collect or share personal data, we should consider our security.

-★ When we analyze the cybersecurity measures for a larger organization as specialists:
+_★ When we analyze the cybersecurity measures for a larger organization as specialists:_

 In Organizations, the two main types of (organizational) data are:

-_Traditional Data_ (Including transactional data such as sales and purchases, and basic operations; Intellectual Property, such as patents and trademarks; and Financial data such as income statements and balance sheets) and _Internet of Things (IoT) and Big Data_ (the large network of physical object such as sensors, software, and relevant equipment that collects and shares data).
+__Traditional Data__ (Including transactional data such as sales and purchases, and basic operations; Intellectual Property, such as patents and trademarks; and Financial data such as income statements and balance sheets)

+and __Internet of Things (IoT)__ and __Big Data__ (the large network of physical object such as sensors, software, and relevant equipment that collects and shares data).

 ## The McCumber Cube